nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 First,
-I designed the candidate structures to have high similarity to one another, thereby more accurately reflecting the nature of structural uncertainty typically encountered in real-world ecological modelling scenarios.
+I designed the candidate structures to have high similarity to one another, thereby more accurately reflecting the nature of structural uncertainty typically encountered in real-world modelling scenarios.
 Second,
 I aimed to investigate how structural complexity influences the method's performance.
 For this purpose,
-the number of interactions in each structure provides a reasonably comparable metric of structural complexity across candidates.
+the number of interactions in each structure provides a rough but reasonably comparable metric of structural complexity across candidates.

 Two key observations can be made from the tabulated results of the simulation experiment (Fig. 4b).
 First,
 the frequency with which
-the candidate structure with the highest $$P$$ value corresponded to the "correct" structure has declined from the 80% observed by Melbourne-Thomas et al. to 50% in this experiment.
+the candidate structure with the highest $$P$$ value corresponded to the "correct" structure declined from the 80% observed by Melbourne-Thomas et al. to 50% in this experiment.

 Second,
-the P values for structurally simpler candidates when the target is complex (below the diagonal) are generally higher than the P values for structurally complex candidates when the target is simple (above the diagonal).
+the $$P$$ values for structurally simpler candidates when the target is complex (below the diagonal) are generally higher than the $$P$$ values for structurally complex candidates when the target is simple (above the diagonal).
-The latter result confirms our intuition that the Melbourne-Thomas et al. (2012) method systematically favours structurally simpler network structures.
+The latter result confirms our intuition that the Melbourne-Thomas et al. (2012) method systematically favours simpler network structures.

 {%
     include figure.html